The latest news about ShelterBox's global work

 The storm triggered mudslides and flooding, resulting in the deaths of more than 200 people, with dozens more still missing.
 More than 140,000 have been forced from their homes, staying in evacuation centers and with host families.

-A ShelterBox Response Team is on the ground carrying out needs assessments and initial distributions.
-We will be distributing a variety of aid items such as ShelterBox, ShelterKits, water carriers and solar lights to support those families that need our help the most.
+We’ve been supporting nearly 1,000 families with a variety of aid items such as ShelterBoxes, ShelterKits, water carriers and solar lights to support those families that need our help the most.

 In early September, Category 5 Hurricane Irma caused devastation in the Caribbean.
 Less than two weeks later, Hurricane Maria made landfall, bringing with it a new wave of destruction.